crcresearch/ndcmsT3/docs/modules/conda.md

 ## General Description

 Conda is a popular package management system used in machine learning and artificial intelligence research.
 It is built as a part of Anaconda distribution and provides a useful alternative for the pip package manager.
 Conda allows users to create many different environments containing different packages without there being any overlap or crossover that may occur when using pip.
-Each environment may be customized to a specific program’s needs and therefore allows for easy package management and access.
+Each environment may be customized to a specific program's needs and therefore allows for easy package management and access.

-> !!! warning
+!!! warning
-> In order to use `conda`, you must be using `bash` as your shell.
+    In order to use `conda`, you must be using `bash` as your shell.
 If you have an account created after May of 2018, your default shell is bash.
 To check your shell, type: `echo $0`.
 If your shell is tcsh and you'd like it to be bash, email us at <CRCSupport@nd.edu>.

 ------------------------------------------------------------------------